NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.

-Clothes dryer energy use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 Addendum A <https://www.resnet.us/wp-content/uploads/ANSI_RESNET_ICC-301-2019-Addendum-A-2019_7.16.20-1.pdf>`_, including RESNET MINHERS Addenda 81 and 90f.
+Clothes dryer energy use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 Addendum A <https://www.resnet.us/wp-content/uploads/ANSI_RESNET_ICC-301-2019-Addendum-A-2019_7.16.20-1.pdf>`_, including RESNET HERS Addenda 81 and 90f.

 HPXML Dishwasher
 ****************